nrilu/bricklayers-challenge/README.md

 This Java implementation here can find solutions up to ca. n=2000 in some minutes, at which point RAM becomes a limiting factor.
 At the time of the contest n=34 was the largest known solution.

 <img src="screenshot.png" alt="Visualization" width="70%"/>
-Screenshot of the simulated annealing solving process for n=36.
+Screenshot of the solving process for n=36.
 Red bars indicate remaining collisions.
-The two green blocks just swapped their position to reduce collisions.
+The program works similar to simulated annealing, it iterateivly swaps blocks to reduce stress.

 # Run: